alfred-s/presentations/README.md

  structure after the onset of visual stimuli, given for the seminar `Language and Brain`, January 2016.
  * Contains an algorithm to shrink pdf figures (see `convert.py`).
+ * Figures and the final presentations are not uploaded (way too much data).

 microcircuit:
  * Final presentation of the work I've done during my bachelor thesis.

 ### General comments:
-Figures and the final presentations are not uploaded (way too much data).

-A nice tool for presentations: pdfpc -- includes infos for the presentation on a second screen
+ * A nice tool for presentations: pdfpc -- includes infos for the presentation on a second screen: https://github.com/pdfpc/pdfpc

-https://github.com/pdfpc/pdfpc

-Useful alias for removing latex overhead (which is not uploaded anyways):
+ * Useful alias for removing latex overhead (which is not uploaded anyways):
 <pre><code>alias rmlat="rm *.aux *.bbl *.bcf *.blg *.fdb_latexmk *.fls *.log *.nav *.out *.run.xml *.snm *.toc
 "</code></pre>